Notes

 Dim, smoky.
 Waxy yerba smoke and tear-inducing incense almost hide the poorer odors of the house.

 Squashy, damp armchairs huddled around a low table.
 A huge cone of patchouli burns on a nearby trestle, enfolding the room in drifting resinous tendrils.
-A brown mouse sits here, unwashed, enjoying a tarnished hookah, blowing waxy, cool clouds.
+A brown mouse sits here, enjoying a tarnished hookah, blowing waxy, cool clouds.
 A swan-neck lamp with a torn paper shade bathes him in greasy light.
-He has several unhelpful things to say, and is peaceful.
+He has several unhelpful things to say, peaceful.
+His name name is Mint.

 “Who are you?”